freshllms/freshqa/README.md

 ## Sponsors

-We are grateful to [SerpApi](https://serpapi.com) for their generous sponsorship of 20,000 searches for `FreshPrompt`.
+We are grateful to [SerpApi](https://serpapi.com) for their generous sponsorship of 10,000 searches for `FreshPrompt`'s users upon its release.

 [<img src='serpapi.png' width='50'>](https://serpapi.com)